 - What did the business do?

 - How does the product or service of your previous business relate to your proposed business?

 - How long was the business open?

 - Why did you close the business?

 - In what ways was the business successful?

-- What will you do the same or different in your proposed business?
+- What will you do the same in your proposed business?

+- What will you do differently in your proposed business?